 + - What is your Qualification?

 I have done a home inspection certification from Carson Dunlop with ten in-detail, high-quality courses focusing on various house systems.
 I am an InterNACHI Certified Professional Inspector (CPI).
 In 2016, I finished a Masters in Civil Engineering from Concordia University.
 Before that, I studied Technical Diploma and Bachelors in the same field.
-On the work front, I have worked on various buildings, roads and bridges as an Engineer during and after studies.
+On the work front, I have worked on various buildings, roads and bridges during and after studies.

 + - What is your inspection fee?